Almarranz/Zoccali_astrophotometry/README.md

 # Zoccali_astrophotometry
 at /Users/amartinez/Desktop/PhD/HAWK/The_Brick/photometry/WHOLE_im/Zoccali_astrophotometry
 README
-Photometry for WHOLE images
+Photometry for WHOLE images.
 #####IDL#####
 1. aling_new.pro.
 Aligns the images with correl_optimize, put them in a cube and generate a list for offsets.
-2.cachos_new.pro. cut off the images from the cube using the offset list generated in aling_new 3.extractpsf_new.pro.
+2. cachos_new.pro. cut off the images from the cube using the offset list generated in aling_new
+3. extractpsf_new.pro.
 Gets the psf over cachos.
-4.deepastro_new. pro.
+4. deepastro_new. pro.
 Runs starfinder on the reduced aligned cachos (extracted from the cube)

 #####PYTHON#####
 1. coordinates_on_the_cube.py.
 Add the offsets of align_newrpro back to the coordinates´ lists